Our Jacobins: a Smorgasbord of News

 In early February, just days after the United States launched dozens of strikes against Iranian-backed militants in retaliation for killing of three American soldiers, Secretary of State Anthony Blinken finally found time to provide guidance to his staffers on a really, really pressing issue facing the nation, the threat of misgendering.

-Yeah, he's basically saying that it's 1793 and we're in the reign of terror.
+Yeah, he's basically saying that it's 1793 and we're in the reign of terror, and Robespierre is running things and the Committee on

 So now it's pronouns.